A Reaction To The Ending Of Love, Simon (SPOILERS)

 POINT OF NO RETURN IF YOU WANT TO AVOID MAJOR SPOILERS

 The audience in the theatre I could tell was absolutely loving the movie, the entire theatre erupted in laughs at all of the funny moments, and there were collective awwwws when Simon was constantly beaten down by various events.
-I could hear the occasional sniffle as people tried desperately to fight back the tears from the sadder moments.
+I could hear the occasional sniffle as people tried desperately to fight back the tears from the more sombre moments.
 What I’m getting at here is that the entire audience seemed wholly invested in this story and wanting to find out where these characters end up.
 So when it came to the climactic moment in which Bram out of nowhere runs up to the ferris wheel where Simon is waiting, I shit you not, the entire audience partook in a collective audible gasp as everyone was excited by the idea that Bram is now most likely the anonymous Blue but still no-one is entirely sure.
-For the next few moments it’s as if the entire theatre was holding their breath, you could probably hear a pin drop people were so invested in it and on the edge of their seats.
-And then when Simon and Bram finally kiss something miraculous happened….. the entire audience or what sounded like the entire audience erupted into applause accompanied by woos and various cheers.
+For the next few moments it’s as if the entire theatre was holding their breath, you could probably hear a pin drop people were so invested and on the edge of their seats.
+And then when Simon and Bram finally kiss something incredible happened… the entire audience or what sounded like the entire audience erupted into applause accompanied by woos and various cheers.

-What this audience reaction said to me is that in todays society there isn’t simply an acceptance of gay or LGBT relationships but rather it’s at the point where it’s more of a celebration of these relationships and their representation.
+What this audience reaction said to me is that in todays society there isn’t simply an acceptance of gay or LGBT relationships but rather it’s at the point where it’s more of a celebration and support of these relationships and their representation.
 It’s at the point where there is very clearly a strong passion and excitement for seeing more gay love story representations in film, hence the applause in the theatre.
 And not just in Oscar-calibre films either such as Call me by Your Name (2017) or Moonlight (2016), the representation is becoming more and more mainstream and in turn people seem to be welcoming and celebrating the changes.

 I might not be the most knowledgable when it comes to the representation of LGBT relationships in film and in society (in fact I’m very far from the most knowledgable), but I wanted to highlight this moment in this film and how the public reaction in the theatre is an indication that people want these stories to be told and when they are they’re celebrated.